2018

 Understanding teachers

-First, we needed to understand what teachers were looking for.
-We looked at data from education research reports, user interviews and observations, and conversations with team members who had expertise in the field of education.
+First, I needed to understand what teachers were looking for.
+I looked at data from education research reports, user interviews and observations, and conversations with team members who had expertise in the field of education.

 The coach report tools support different stages of the formative assessment cycle: a low-stakes, informal way that teachers seek to understand what students are retaining throughout the learning process.
 Think of pop quizzes, quick surveys or polls, or when a teacher simply asks the class what their takeaways are from the lesson they just learned.